Titanic 2020

 Titanic 2020 series by Northern Irish author, Colin Bateman, published on 19 July 2007 through Hodder Children's Books.

 Plot

-The novel in based in the year 2020 and follows a stowaway named Jimmy Armstrong and his journey on the brand new and purportedly "unsinkable" cruise ship Titanic.
+The novel is based in the year 2020 and follows a stowaway named Jimmy Armstrong and his journey on the brand new and purportedly "unsinkable" cruise ship Titanic.

 Jimmys great-grandfather was on the original RMS Titanic and drowned when it sank.
 During a school trip Jimmy misses his chance to see the newly built Titanic and so decides to return later that night to take a look by himself.
 The ship leaves port at this point, making Jimmy an unwitting stow-away on the ship's maiden voyage from Belfast to Miami.
 Discovered by a crew member, Jimmy is brought before the Captain and, given their distance from shore, is ordered to work his passage on the ship's newspaper, the Titanic Times.
 At the same time, an incurable disease is quickly spreading around the world resulting in widespread rioting and panic.